In Australia, there is more and more talk about the importance of knowing your credit score, and how to improve and protect it.

 They use the information they have recorded on the credit file set up for you, and use their own algorithm to convert all of this into your individual credit score.

-This information includes your age, where you live, your job, how much you have borrowed, the number of applications you’ve made and if you’ve had any overdue or unpaid debts.
+Historically, this information includes your age, where you live, your job, how much you have borrowed, the number of applications you’ve made and if you’ve had any overdue or unpaid debts.

 Yes, it does.
 This is because: